x3042/ExactODEReduction.jl/README.md

 home/downloads$ tar zxvf archive.tar
 ```

-As a result, directory `home/downloads/Exact-reduction-of-ODE-systems` will be created.
+As a result, directory `home/downloads/ExactODEReduction` will be created.

 2. Run julia and install the package.
 You will need to specify the path to the unpacked archive:

 ```
 home/downloads$ julia
 julia> import Pkg
-julia> Pkg.develop(path="Exact-reduction-of-ODE-systems")
+julia> Pkg.develop(path="ExactODEReduction")
 ```

 If the package is installed correctly, you should be able to import it: